 Especially popular is the discreetly located Al Omani Sweet Factory, which both produces and sells the beloved Omani halwa that pairs wonderfully with strong Arabic coffee, but be warned: it closes at about 2 p.m. unlike the rest of the souq, which is open until 9 p.m.

 By now, you’ll want to cool off, and it just so happens that the UAE’s first ever soda is just a four-minute walk away.
 Dukan Namlet is the definitive stop at Souq Al Shanasiyah.
 For one, it’s one of the few places in the country where you can give Namlet a try.
-The drink – often unheard of by most residents – dates back to the 1920s, when trade between India and UAE flourished.
+The drink – still unknown to most residents – dates back to the 1920s, when trade between India and UAE flourished.
 It had just about disappeared by the 1980s, and has only recently returned.
-Not only are some of the flavors downright creative – pomegranate, kiwi-lemon, and blackberry included – but the quirky codd-neck bottle also makes Namlet a culinary experience on its own.
+Not only are some of the flavors downright creative – pomegranate and kiwi-lemon included – but the quirky codd-neck bottle also makes Namlet a culinary experience on its own.

-And if you’re the type to consider a city unexplored without a pit stop at a specialty café, the nearby Ratios Coffee is where it’s at.
+And if you’re the type to consider a trip to a new city incomplete without a pitstop at a specialty café, the nearby Ratios Coffee is where it’s at.
 It overlooks Sharjah Creek and proudly features décor elements that have been reclaimed from a 60-year-old dhow that was used by traders moving merchandise between the Arabian Gulf and the Arabian Sea – not a shabby spot in which to sip a cup of single-origin coffee.

 For some, the name eL Seed needs no introduction.
 For others, here’s a brief one: the French-Tunisian artist uses his work to promote cross-cultural tolerance and specializes in what is known as “calligraffiti”.
 His larger-than-life murals can be seen everywhere from Cairo’s Garbage City to a bridge in Paris, a rooftop in Rio de Janeiro, and the minaret of a mosque in Tunisia – and Sharjah.
 An abandoned building serves as the canvas for the artist’s first piece of public art in the UAE.